Kriegel/PowerHash/README.md

 # PowerHash
-Module to hash (checksum) files and Bytearrays  to compare files check integrity and find duplicates
+Module to hash (checksum) files and Bytearrays  to compare files, check integrity and find duplicates

 This is currently in beta / Testing stage!